Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

-There seems to be only one sequential topology, topologically equivalent up to permutations of e.g. source crystals, which is an extension of such experiment, as each source PDC feeds modes belonging to two observing parties.
-Thus a graph of such a relation is a polygon.
-This extends to whatever number of parties.
+{\em Generalization to four parties.}---There appears to be a single sequential topology --- unique up to permutations of the source crystals --- that provides a natural extension of the experiment.
+In this configuration each source PDC feeds modes associated with two observing parties, and the corresponding connectivity graph therefore forms a polygon.
+This structure can be generalized to an arbitrary number of parties.